1 – Maintenance

 Getting the ton size to match its ability to cool and heat a space is important.
 You will spend less money on electricity and you will feel comfortable.

-• Smaller tonnage runs the air over the coils more frequently thus removing humidity.
+- Smaller tonnage runs the air over the coils more frequently thus removing humidity as well as uses less electricity.

 SIZING – Basements